-- 12.1 Where requested by the company, the contractor will provide suitable waste chutes with a proprietary hopper which is secured to the scaffold by an appropriate and approved bracket. - 12.2 All material hoists to be installed in accordance with the suppliers guidelines and by competent persons. - 12.3 Scaffold design competent person to be consultant before moving machinery is to be connected to the scaffold and written clearance given.
+- 12.1 Where requested by the company, the contractor will provide suitable waste chutes with a proprietary hopper which is secured to the scaffold by an appropriate and approved bracket. - 12.2 All material hoists to be installed in accordance with the suppliers guidelines and by competent persons. - 12.3 A competent scaffold designer competent person should to be consultant before moving machinery is to be connected to the scaffold i.e. hoist. and written clearance given.
 This can achieved at the clients brief.